TwixmixyJanet/professional-README-generator/README.md

 1. Create a new repository on GitHub, to store this project.
 2. Clone the repository to your computer.
 3. Copy files to your own repository.
+4. Follow the steps for "How to" above
-4. Make changes to the code.
+5. Make changes to the code.
-5. Commit the changes to the local repo.
+6. Commit the changes to the local repo.
-6. Push the changes to the remote repo.
+7. Push the changes to the remote repo.

 ## Usage

-!!!
-UPDATE THIS: This is a weather dashboard app.
+This is a professional README generator app.
 If you would like to use this app follow the installation steps and curate it to your needs.
-If you would like to use this app to manage your weather related activities, follow the steps under the description above and click the link at the top of this page.
+If you would like to use this app to create your own README files, follow the steps under the description above and click the link at the top of this page.

 ## License